kaditya25/game-engine/tmux/README.md

 Game Engine.
 It allows you to control multiple shells in the same terminal, which is convenient when you have several different executables (e.g., `mediation_layer`, `student_autonomy_protocol`, etc.) that you need to run at the same time.  tmux is already installed on the VM.
-You can use it in its default mode without any further setup.
-If you'd like to adopt Dr. Humphreys's setup, follow the instructions below.

 ## Setup